profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436"> Standard File formats </span>

 - Structured text data
-- Specialized form of text files is structured formats such as XML and JSON.
+  + Specialized form of text files - structured formats such as XML and JSON.
-- Present special challenges with Hadoop since splitting XML and JSON files for processing is tricky,
+  + Present challenges with Hadoop; splitting XML and JSON files for processing is tricky
-- Hadoop does not provide a built-in InputFormat for either.
+  + Hadoop does not provide a built-in InputFormat for either.
-- JSON presents even greater challenges than XML, since there are no tokens to mark the beginning or end of a record.
+  + JSON presents greater challenges to XML, there are no tokens to mark the beginning or end of a record.

 ---